Bills adding Tre’Davious White to active roster, playing status uncertain

 McDermott has stressed the team will ease White back into practice by saying two weeks ago, “let’s crawl before we walk.”

 “He’s champing at the bit to get going,” Frazier said.
-“We’re looking forward to when he can go out there with our normal players and play in a game.
-It doesn’t seem like we’re that far away from that, but we’ll see how this week goes.
-But so far, so good.”
+“We’re looking forward to when he can go out there with our normal players and play in a game.”

 The Associated Press contributed to this report.